Definition: a molecule consisting of two hydrogen atoms bound to the central oxygen atom via a covalent bond

-(1) (biochemistry) A chemical substance, with chemical formula H2O, that is clear, colorless, oderless, and tasteless liquid that may also occur in various forms such as gas (water vapor) and solid (ice)
+(1) (biochemistry) A chemical substance, with chemical formula H2O, that is a clear, colorless, odorless, and tasteless liquid that may also occur in various forms such as gas (water vapor) and solid (ice)

-(3) A body of water, like sea, rivers and lakes, and a naturally-occurring water like mineral water
+(3) A body of water, like seas, rivers, and lakes, and naturally-occurring water like mineral water

 (4) Amniotic fluid, as in the pregnant woman’s water breaks